First Timers to Greece should go to Greece Primer

 If you prefer working with a travel agent, find one willing to work with consolidators(bucket shops in the UK) or seats only charters.

 Also, we have found, in general the most economical way to fly is to find a direct flight from your nearest gateway city to a European gateway.
 Then a "no frills" or charter flight to Athens or one of the islands.
 Most European cities, including several within the U.K. have direct flights, both charter and scheduled to nearby Mykonos, Santorini and Iraklion on Crete.
-Paros is easily reached by ferry from all of these. easyJet usually has the best fairs from the U.K.
+Paros is easily reached by ferry from all of these. easyJet usually has the lowest fares from the U.K. Check out Ryanair seasonal flights as well.

 Fly Budget by Fwoggie - A very useful site for anyone taking the economy route, including a guide to where to sleep in major airports and all European discount airlines.

-Use CheapOair to check all possibilities in one go:
+Use CheapOair to check most possibilities in one go:

-Oh yeah, you can fly to Paros from Athens for about 80 Euro each way.
+Oh yeah, you can fly to Paros from Athens for under 80 Euro each way.
 A beautiful flight over the Greek islands, but not quite the experience of a ferry ride.
 Contact Olympic Air for availability but don't rely on the flights for tight schedules as they are commonly cancelled for many reasons, some of which are legitimate.
+This may improve under Aegean management.

 A few people do come to Greece by train, the intrepid few.
 The most common way is to choose a route to an Italian ferry port, then a long ferry trip, usually overnight, to Patras, then on again to anywhere in Greece.
 The last couple of years, however, it has been possible to bring the train all the way to Thessalonica or Athens.
 The Man in Seat Sixty-One tells how it is done in great detail and reliability.
 This is a thoroughly great site for train travel.